 Skilled Wilmington Workers’ Compensation Attorney Helping Clients Injured in a Healthcare Workplace Accident

-Protecting those who protect our health in Seaford, New Castle and throughout the state
+Protecting those who protect our health in Seaford, Newark and throughout Delaware

 You go to the hospital when you need emergency care, or if you are feeling sick, but have you ever thought about the hazards that health care workers face each day on the job?
 The U.S. Occupational Safety and Health Administration (OSHA) reports that hospitals are one of the most dangerous places to work.
 While healthcare occupations are projected to grow 18 percent between now and 2026, adding about 2.4 million new jobs, these workers sustain injuries at a rate of 1.8 per 100 full-time workers injured at work with 1.1 injuries per 100 full-time workers requiring time away from work.
 (Bureau of Labor Statistics)